SinclairPythonAkoto/PythonRefactoring/db_models/README.md

 ```
 app = Flask(__name__)

+app.config['SECRET_KEY'] = 'somepassword'
 app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///test.db'
 ```
 We have used SQLite because it is quick and easy to set up; however we can replace `sqlite:///test.db` with a MySQL database path.
 `test.db` is the name of the database; this will be stored in the same directory as your Flask file.
+`somepassword` is going to be the password for your session.
+At a later date we will update this to become a private variable.

 Now we can set up the database instance.
 ```